Larry Graham is back! After a long hiatus, Larry & Graham Central Station have released Raise Up, the band’s first recording in thirteen years.

 The album opens with “GCS Drumline,” a percussion-only piece, with unison snare drum patterns, whistle blasts and cymbals.
 It is a military-style call to arms, announcing Larry’s triumphant return.
-The song is very reminiscent of popular songs heard at military-friendly colleges and universities.
 The energy level increases as the music segues to “Throw-N-Down the Funk,” with the addition of the Millfield Horns, a fiery brass section from Copenhagen, Denmark.
 Larry also supplies a heavy dose of his trademark bass slapping.

 GCS fans will recognize three previously recorded tunes reworked for this album: “It’s Alright,” “It Ain’t No Fun To Me” and “Now Do You Wanta Dance.”
 The party atmosphere on these songs is ever present, accented with high-energy horn arrangements and plenty of bass slapping.
 “Now Do You Wanta Dance” also makes use of a ‘70s-era Vocoder(!), as well as tastefully inserted double stops on the bass.

 Special guest and long-time friend of Larry Graham, Prince, makes his entrance on the title tune.
 “Raise Up” is a commentary on living in a post-9/11 world, bemoaning the circumstances and inconveniences we all face, including airport security measures and rising oil and gas prices.
 Prince’s contributions include drums, keyboards and backing vocals.